ethersphere/ethereum-environments/README.md

 This projects provides the environments that allows you to create virtual machines (both remote and local) that run the various kinds of ethereum clients.
 Basically it allows you to build a full ethereum node with one command.

+The two node types currently supported are the cpp and go implementations of the ethereum non-gui client.
+These are installed from HEAD on the master branch and run as init.d system services with configurable parameters.

+Support for other branches is coming.

 ## Disclaimer

 The ethereum project is in inception phase.
 All software and tools being developed are alpha.
 Adjust your expectations.